-Healthy seeds make healthy babies
+Healthy seeds, make healthy babies

 We know from nature that a healthy seed, planted in rich, fertile soil, watered perfectly is likely to thrive and live a robust healthy life.
 Just like your baby can.
 We also know that when the weather gets a bit rough; these plants are resilient enough to cope and survive the storm.
 We want this for our little ones too.

-Processed foods and excess body fat impair fertility
+Processed foods impair fertility

+So here’s something to consider.
 Obesity rates are rising globally (~1.9 billion people are overweight and ~650 million are obese).
 The effects of obesity can be devastating for couples trying to conceive.
 Obese women have poorer fertility than women who are a ‘healthy weight’.
 Women with a Body Mass Index (BMI) above 27 (the healthy range is 18.5-24.9) find it 3-times harder to conceive; often because they don’t ovulate.
 For obese women who do ovulate, the quality of their eggs may be reduced, leading to lower chances of pregnancy.

-Men's fertility is negatively impacted by obesity including erectile dysfunction, reduced semen quality and lower pregnancy rates.
+Men's fertility is also negatively impacted by obesity including erectile dysfunction, reduced semen quality and lower pregnancy rates.

 A healthy maternal diet up to three years before pregnancy optimises pregnancy outcomes and the long-term health of babies.
 Diets characterised by a high intake of fruit, vegetables, legumes, nuts and fish and low intake of red and processed meats are associated with lower risk of gestational diabetes, high blood pressure in pregnancy and preterm birth.
 Women whose diet is made up of mostly processed foods have an increased risk of preterm delivery and giving birth to shorter babies.

 eat for baby offers foods that are packed with the nutrients you need to prepare your body for your pregnancy journey.
-Shop now.